-The AD7661\ is a 16-bit, 100 kSPS, charge redistribution SAR analog-to-digital converter that operates from a single 5 V power supply.
+The AD7667 is a 16-bit, 1 MSPS, charge redistribution SAR analog-to-digital converter that operates from a single 5 V power supply.
 The part contains a high speed 16-bit sampling ADC, an internal conversion clock, internal reference, error correction circuits, and both serial and parallel system interface ports.
-The AD7661 is hardware factory-calibrated and comprehensively tested to ensure ac parameters such as signalto-noise ratio (SNR) and total harmonic distortion (THD), in addition to the more traditional dc parameters of gain, offset, and linearity.

-The AD7661 is available in a 48-lead LQFP and a tiny 48-lead LFCSP with operation specified from -40°C to +85°C.
+It features a very high sampling rate mode (Warp), a fast mode (Normal) for asynchronous applications, and a reduced power mode (Impulse) for low power applications where power is scaled with the throughput.
+The AD7667 is hardware factory-calibrated and comprehensively tested to ensure ac parameters such as signal-to-noise ratio (SNR) and total harmonic distortion (THD) in addition to the more traditional dc parameters of gain, offset, and linearity.
+Operation is specified from -40°C to +85°C.

-\Patent Pending.
+Patent Pending.